SorinC6/Sprint-Challenge-Node-Express/README.md

 ## Self-Study/Essay Questions

+- [ ] Mention two parts of Express that you learned about this week.

     Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?

+    are functions thet get requests and response objects and can operate them before passing them on, , cheking the requests or modify the requests

 - [ ] Describe a Resource?

+    is a piece of information that we connect CRUD operation on it

 - [ ] What can the API return to help clients know if a request was successful?

+    status code 200 with the data we chose to send

 - [ ] How can we partition our application into sub-applications?

+    using express.Routes  - we can create a router as a module, define some routes and mounts the router module on a path in the main app

 ## Project Setup